raymondsong00/cse15l-lab-reports/lab1.md

 To exit the remote server you can use Crtl + D or `exit` in the terminal.

+The `ssh` command stands for secure shell which allow you to access the shell of a remote server or computer and use the command line in that environment.
+This might be because the other computer has better hardware or very large files that wouldn't fit on a personal computer.

 # Trying Some Commands
 Try commands like `cd`, `cp`, `ls`, or `pwd`